syncfusion-content/blazor-docs/blazor/dropdown-list/filtering.md

 ## Multi Column Filtering

 Provided a multi column style class in the built-in Syncfusion Blazor theme files.
-So, we need to provide the multicolumn root class API name as `e-multi-column` in the CssClass property.
+So, need to provide the multicolumn root class API name as `e-multi-column` in the CssClass property.

 {% highlight cshtml %}